railscamp/railscamp-germany-2014/_drafts/2014-09-26-Greeting-from-inside.markdown

 The german Ruby community is incredibly creative when it comes to creating special events.
 It has understood that we meet because of technology, but that community goes beyond this.
-There is a need for meetings that provide something else than talks seperated by short breaks.
+There is a need for meetings that provide something else than talks separated by short breaks.
 Spaces for creating and free time together is very important.
 Traditionally, those spaces are just local, but events like RailsCamp expand the reach.

-It's no surprise that a lot of the discussions that happened during the last years RailsCamp rendition influenced this years work of the Ruby Berlin e.V..
+It's no surprise that a lot of the discussions that happened during the last years RailsCamp rendition influenced this years work of the Ruby Berlin e.V.
 While some of them haven't seen the light of day, others were implemented, for example a clarification in the statutes that Ruby Berlin e.V. supports projects all over Europe.
 We are proud to provide our services the team again.
 We are